 Here's What This Massive Money Manager Has Been Buying

-Today let's look at Columbia Wanger Asset Management, which sports an overall reportable portfolio valued at $21.1 billion as of June 30, 2012.
-Founded in 1992, it mainly serves other investment companies, as well as pension and profit-sharing plans.
-As a subsidiary of Ameriprise Financial, it manages mutual funds and tends to favor small-cap and mid-cap companies.
+Today let's look at Columbia Wanger Asset Management, which sported an overall portfolio valued at $23.1 billion as of March 31, 2012.
+Founded in 1992, it's now a subsidiary of Ameriprise Financial and manages mutual funds and favors small-cap and mid-cap companies.

 So what does Columbia Wanger's latest quarterly 13F filing tell us?
 Here are a few interesting details: